[Mt. Chokai-Tobishima Geopark: Nikaho (2)] Coexistence with nature brought about by the wisdom of our ancestors

 • Yamagata Prefecture side / Prefectural Route 210, Chokai Park Fukiura Line, from Fukiura (prefectural border) to Fukiura (Juroku Rakan Rocks), 16.8km

-• Passable period: Late April to early November (closed in winter)
+• Passable period: Late April to early November *The passable period may vary depending on weather conditions

 Google Map